frankc60/jStrip/README.md

 jStrip("http://www.google.com","$('title').html()");
 ```

-jStrip returns an **object**, with four properties:
+jStrip returns an **object**, with five properties:

 <pre>
-* data:   the results from your jquery selector.
+1. data:       the results from your jquery selector.
-* timed:  milliseconds taken for uri retrieval.
+2. timed:      milliseconds taken for uri retrieval.
-* uri:    the uri of the page.
+3. uri:        the uri of the page.
-* jquery: the jquery executed on the uri.
+4. jquery:     the jquery executed on the uri.
+5. statuscode: statusCode returned from uri.
 </pre>

 for example: